-Hundreds of migrants cleared from Paris metro station camp
+Thousands of migrants cleared from Paris camp

 Story highlights

-- Up to 4,000 migrants are believed to be camping outside Stalingrad metro station
+- Almost 4,000 migrants were camping outside Stalingrad metro station

 - Many traveled to site in Paris after "Jungle" camp in Calais closed last week

-(CNN)More than 800 migrants have been cleared from a makeshift camp outside a Paris metro station, many of whom had arrived last week from the closed "Jungle" camp in Calais.
+(CNN)Almost 4,000 migrants have been cleared from a makeshift camp outside a Paris metro station, many of whom had arrived last week from the closed "Jungle" camp in Calais.

 French police began clearing the collection of tents outside the Stalingrad metro station early Friday, describing the operation as "calm."